A Better Understanding of the 4 Functions of Behavior and your FBA/Behavior Plan or IEP

 - Ignores Lacking Skills: Many kids (Ross Greene would argue all kids) exhibit negative behaviors because they lack the skill sets to respond appropriately.
 Skinner mentions none of this, and many IEP teams ignore the concept.
 Teach the lacking skills, and most of the time negative behaviors will fade.

-Overall, while the four functions of behavior can be useful tools in understanding behavior, they should not be seen as a complete explanation or a one-size-fits-all approach to behavior management.
+While the four functions of behavior can be useful tools in understanding behavior, they should not be seen as a complete explanation or a one-size-fits-all approach to behavior management.

 4 Functions of Behavior and ABA

 The four functions of behavior were first identified in the context of behaviorism and applied behavior analysis (ABA), which is a controversial and therapeutic approach that uses these principles to change behavior.
+I’ve addressed the many flaws of FBAs and behaviorism, as pertains to IEPs, in another article.

 Understanding the underlying function of a behavior can help professionals to design appropriate interventions and supports to address the behavior effectively.